iktro/discord-bot-minigames/README.md

 # discord-bot-minigames

-This is my work on my first bot mini-games.
+This is my work on my first bot on Discord.

 Trying to make a bot to make mini-games in the chat for discord's users using Java.

-##Current minigames
+## Current minigames

-- hangman game in french
+- Hangman game in french
-- tictactoe game
+- Tictactoe game